Bhavanapadu

 Bhavanapadu is a village and panchayat in Santha Bommali mandal of Srikakulam district.
 It is located in Coastal Andhra region of Andhra Pradesh, India.
 There are fishing harbor and beach at Bhavanapadu village.

+Mulapeta Port

+Andhra Pradesh govt renames Bhavanapadu as Mulapeta port on locals request.
+Andhra CM lays foundation stone for Rs 4,362 cr Mulapeta Port in April 2023.